preethy-ak/chat-metrics/README.md

 an alternate CRR/CSAT/CRT source).

 Once uploaded, it feeds:
-- The four scorecard tiles (Total TC Replies, Total MP Replies, TC Reply %, MP Reply %) — filtered by the current **Date range** and **Merchant ID/Seller ID** selections only.
+- Five scorecard tiles: Total TC Replies, Total MP Replies, **Total Seller Replies** (TC + MP — the two simply add up), TC Reply %, MP Reply % — filtered by the current **Date range** and **Merchant ID/Seller ID** selections only.
 The Platform and Store filters don't apply to this file (it doesn't have a matching Store field, and its channel-derived platform is looser than the tracker data's).
-- A **TC Replies / MP Replies / TC Reply %** breakdown merged into the **Merchant ID-wise Performance** table (direct match on Merchant ID) and the **Seller-wise Performance (BX)** table (via a Merchant ID → BX executive lookup built from the currently-loaded tracker data).
+- A **TC Replies / MP Replies / Total Seller Replies / TC Reply %** breakdown
+  merged into the **Merchant ID-wise Performance** table (direct match on Merchant ID) and the **Seller-wise Performance (BX)** table (via a Merchant ID → BX executive lookup built from the currently-loaded tracker data).
 - A **"TC Usage Data (Raw)"** sheet in the complete Excel report download.

 If a merchant appears in the trackers but not in the TC usage file (or vice